jess-of-the-woods/tid_til/notes/linuxTerminal.md

 - `whoami`: displays username
 - `who am i`: displays username & terminal you are in.
 - `hostname`: displays hostname (name of computer)
+- `uname`: print system information. `uname -a` prints all
+- `service udev status`: Check if 'udev' service is running (on older machines)
+- `systemctl status udev`: Check if 'udev' service is running (on newer machines)
+- `ps aux | grep nginx`: check CPU usage for a process (nginx)
+- `top`: check CPU usage for a processes

 ### ls
 - `ls` - list files (`-l` long form, `-a` hidden files & directories, `-t` sort by time modified)